Access Data with Cards

 |Export||Exports selected data into either a .csv or JSON-formatted file.|

-When there are numerous items in a table, NetQ loads up to 25 by default and provides the rest in additional table pages.
+When there are many items in a table, NetQ loads up to 25 rows by default and provides the rest in additional table pages, accessible through the pagination controls.
 Pagination is displayed under the table.